The site is temporarily down due to maintenance. Sorry for the inconvenience.

 Country: EU

-Aldosterone Is a steroid hormone that is synthesized from cholesterol in the cells of the glomerular layer of the adrenal cortex.
-It is the main and most powerful mineralocorticoid.
-It is metabolized in the liver and kidneys, leading to increased reabsorption of sodium and chlorine in the renal tubules.
-As a result, sodium and chlorine retention is observed in the body, fluid excretion in the urine is reduced, and potassium excretion is increased in parallel.
-Aldosterone is involved in regulating electrolyte balance, maintaining blood volume, and maintaining blood pressure.
+A steroid hormone synthesized from cholesterol in the cells of the glomerular layer of the adrenal cortex.
+It is the main and most potent mineralocorticoid.
+It is metabolized in the liver and kidneys, which leads to an increase in the reabsorption of sodium and chlorine in the renal tubules.
+As a result, sodium and chlorine retention is observed in the body, a decrease in fluid excretion in the urine, and a simultaneous increase in potassium excretion.
+Aldosterone is involved in the regulation of electrolyte balance, maintenance of blood volume, and maintenance of blood pressure.

-Normal aldosterone secretion depends on many factors - the action of the renin-angiotensin system, potassium content (stimulates hyperkalemia, and hypokalemia inhibits aldosterone production), ACTH (short-term increase in aldosterone secretion in physiological conditions, short-term increase in blood secretion).
+Normal secretion of the hormone depends on many factors – the activity of the renin-angiotensin system, potassium content (hyperkalemia stimulates, while hypokalemia suppresses, aldosterone production), ACTH (under physiological conditions, a short-term increase in aldosterone secretion is not the main factor regulating secretion), magnesium and sodium in the blood.

-Excess aldosterone causes hypokalemia, metabolic alkalosis, marked sodium retention, and increased urinary potassium excretion, which is clinically manifested in the form of arterial hypertension, muscle weakness, convulsions, and paresthesias and arrhythmias.
+Excess hormone causes hypokalemia, metabolic alkalosis, marked sodium retention, and increased urinary potassium excretion, which is clinically manifested as arterial hypertension, muscle weakness, seizures and paresthesias, and arrhythmias.

 In primary hyperaldosteronism (Cone syndrome) there is an autonomic increase in aldosterone secretion, the most common cause of which is adenoma of the glomerular zone of the adrenal cortex (up to 62%).